Harold Harmsworth, 1st Viscount Rothermere: "Enthusiast" for fascism

-In 1932, Rothermere sent the Princess von Hohenlohe to contact the deposed emperor, Wilhelm II, to discuss a scheme to effect a restoration of the monarchy once Hitler came to power.
+In 1932, Rothermere sent Princess von Hohenlohe to contact the deposed German emperor, Wilhelm II, to discuss a scheme to effect a restoration of the monarchy once Hitler came to power.
 Rothermere believed that Hitler was a monarchist who was committed to restoring the House of Hohenzollern and volunteered his services as a conduit.
 In July 1933, Rothermere visited Germany and defended the new regime in his article "Youth Triumphant".
 Writing "from somewhere in Naziland", Rothermere stated: "Our 'parlor Bolsheviks' and 'cultural Communists' have started a campaign of denunciation against Nazi 'atrocities', which as anyone who visits Germany quickly discovers for himself, consist merely of a few isolated acts of violence such are inevitable among a nation as half as big as ours...In the last days of the pre-Hitler regime, there twenty times as many Jewish government officials in Germany as had existed before the war.
 Israelites of international attachments were insinuating themselves into key positions of the German administrative machine...It is from such abuses that Hitler has freed Germany".
 By this point, Rothermere had abandoned any support for democracy as he was disgusted by the National Government, which he saw as a result of an "unholy alliance" between MacDonald and Baldwin.
 Rothermere was furious that the government kept giving the Indians more power, which he believed to be the first steps towards independence.
-Finally, Rothermere believed that the Conservative Party that he joined as an young man no longer existed as he regarded the modern Conservative party as a hollowed out shell.
+Finally, Rothermere believed that the Conservative Party that he joined as a young man no longer existed as he regarded the modern Conservative party as a hollowed out shell.

-Through the United Empire Party had proved to be a failure, Rothermere continued his campaign against Baldwin and the government of India act.
-The campaign against the India act was regionalised in terms of support, being limited to South Lancashire, the Home Counties and the resort towns along the English Channel.
+Though the United Empire Party had proved to be a failure, Rothermere continued his campaign against Baldwin and the Government of India Act.
+The campaign against the India Act was regionalised in terms of support, being limited to South Lancashire, the Home Counties and the resort towns along the English Channel.
 In South Lancashire opposition to the India Act was strong out of fears that the textile mills would lose access to the Indian market.
-In the Home Counties and in the resort towns, a disproportionate number of the members of the executive boards of the local Conservative riding associations were either former civil servants of the Raj or retired Indian Army officers, both of whom had strong fears about the potential loss of "the jewel in the crown of the Empire" as India was often called.
-A recurring memory for the Conservative MPs in such areas was being "hustled by their constituents who read the Rothermere press"..
+In the Home Counties and in the resort towns, a disproportionate number of the members of the executive boards of the local Conservative constituency associations were either former civil servants of the Raj or retired Indian Army officers, both of whom had strong fears about the potential loss of "the jewel in the crown of the Empire" as India was often called.
+A recurring memory for the Conservative MPs in such areas was being "hustled by their constituents who read the Rothermere press".